mikeyin97/online_marketplace/README.md

 <a name="testing"></a>
 ## Testing
-Tests are written in mocha and chai.
+Tests are written using mocha and chai.
 Tests are located in `online_shop/test/test.js`
 1) Navigate into online_shop folder with `cd online_shop`.
 2) Run tests with `npm run test`.